Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other creatives.

 Alla prima is an Italian term that literally means “at the first."
 Its definition is a painting completed in one session by applying the paint wet-in-wet.
 This is my favorite way of painting, but it did take me a while to feel comfortable with it.

-The painting process can be divided into the following steps:
+My painting process in this demo using oil paint can be divided into the following steps:

 When I hesitate, I do not paint.

 When working alla prima, the blending of paint on the support should be kept to a minimum.
-Do so only with very specific aims in mind.
+Allow blending to happen only with very specific aims in mind.

 - For example, I blend paint when I paint a sky because I don’t want hard edges in it, especially at the beginning stage of the painting.